 Making ‘goodbye’ as painless as possible.

 We’re sorry, but in some cases you may have to get a tooth removed due to various issues.
 Whether it’s a wisdom tooth or a tooth that had trauma, it may be an unpleasant experience.
-However, at Grand Street Dental in Williamsburg, Brooklyn, we will do everything we can to make this treatment as painless and forgettable as possible.
+However, at Elixir Speciality Clinic in Dehradun, we will do everything we can to make this treatment as painless and forgettable as possible.

 Dr. Rubina may determine that you need a tooth extraction for various reasons.
 Some teeth are extracted because they are severely decayed; others may have advanced periodontal disease or have broken in a way that cannot be repaired.
 Other teeth may need removal because they are poorly positioned in the mouth (such as impacted teeth), or in preparation for orthodontic treatment.